 2024 Speaking Events

-Check out our speaking events in 2024.
-It’s a joy to participate in conferences and other events conducted by passionate leaders and organizations.
-We hope to see you at one of these events soon!
+Check out our speaking events held in 2024.
+It’s been a joy to participate in conferences and other events conducted by passionate leaders and organizations.
+We hope to see you at future events in 2025.

-The following topic will be presented at different events and will occur in the order as listed.
-Please note while the topic, description, and objectives are the same, there will be some variation based on the length, audience, and presenter.
+The following topic was presented at each event below.
+Please note while the topic, description, and objectives are the same, there were some variation based on the length, audience, and presenter.

 TITLE: Dementia Capable Care: An Effective Approach to Prevent and Safely De-escalate Distress Behaviors